sql-machine-learning/elasticdl/docs/designs/allreduce.md

 If any of the workers fails, e.g. the pod is accidentally killed, the following steps will be performed:

 1. The task that the failed worker was handling will be added back to the task queue.
-1. Since the `AllReduceCommunicator` is aware of the failure.
+1. Since the `AllreduceCommunicator` is aware of the failure.
 It will reconstruct the communicator and re-assign ranks among the existing active workers.
 The existing workers will then continue to run on the tasks at hand.
 1. The master pod will try to create a new worker pod after a specified restart delay period.
-1. Once the worker pod becomes active and `AllReduceCommunicator` is aware of it, we perform the following steps:
+1. Once the worker pod becomes active and `AllreduceCommunicator` is aware of it, we perform the following steps:
     1. Lock all existing worker pods
     1. Send the current model from one of the worker pods to master pod
     1. Initialize the model on the new worker pod using the current model that master pod just received
-    1. All workers continue to operate and perform Allreduce operations to update the model
+    1. All workers continue to operate and perform allreduce operations to update the model

-Note that since the existing active workers have the exact same copy of the model after the previous Allreduce operation completes, we can guarantee that the new worker will have the same copy of the model as the ones on other workers once the next Allreduce operation completes.
+Note that since the existing active workers have the exact same copy of the model after the previous allreduce operation completes, we can guarantee that the new worker will have the same copy of the model as the ones on other workers once the next allreduce operation completes.

 #### Training with Evaluation

-If the worker encounters any evaluation tasks in the above process, it will evaluate the model directly on master once the under-going Allreduce-based gradients averaging has completed and the model has been updated.
+If the worker encounters any evaluation tasks in the above process, it will evaluate the model directly on master once the under-going allreduce-based gradients averaging has completed and the model has been updated.
 The behavior is the same as what's described in [model evaluation design doc](model_evaluation.md) except that we are evaluating the model on workers instead of on parameter servers.
 Once an evaluation completes, we send the evaluation result to master for TensorBoard service to consume.

 #### ElasticDL Embedding Layer

-ElasticDL embedding layer is not supported under Allreduce-based training since each worker has the exact same copy of the model that must fit within each worker's specified resources.
+ElasticDL embedding layer is not supported under allreduce-based training since each worker has the exact same copy of the model that must fit within each worker's specified resources.
 Any layers in the model defined via ``elasticdl.layers.embedding`` will be replaced by `tf.keras.layers.Embedding`.

 #### Relevant CLI Arguments

-The following CLI arguments are relevant and their behaviors might be changed under Allreduce-based training:
+The following CLI arguments are relevant and their behaviors might be changed under allreduce-based training:

-* ``--restart_policy``: The pod restart policy when pod crashed. the `AllReduceCommunicator` just reconstructed the communicator and we want to wait for a while before restarting the failed worker pod which requires reconstruction of the communicator again once the pod becomes active.
+* ``--restart_policy``: The pod restart policy when pod crashed. the `AllreduceCommunicator` just reconstructed the communicator and we want to wait for a while before restarting the failed worker pod which requires reconstruction of the communicator again once the pod becomes active.
 * ``--distribution_strategy``: In addition to the existing "ParameterServerStrategy" that we have, we add a new strategy called "AllreduceStrategy".